DIY Woven Plant Stand

 This post may contain affiliate links.
 See full disclosure here.

 As you recall, I am updating my 11 year old daughter’s “tween” bedroom.
-We made a deal at her tenth birthday a bedroom update was in store… then covid and life and… we are finally getting around to it!
+We made a deal at her tenth birthday a bedroom update was in store and we are finally getting around to it!

 Want to check out all the projects?